 Live Each Day With a Grateful Heart

 Instead of waking up and being like, “Ugh, I have to go to school/work today” try “Yes!
-I get to go the school/work today.”
+I get to go to school/work today.”
 Gratitude isn’t about having it all, it’s about loving what you already have!

 Don’t be too Eager to Grow Up